publisha/publisha.github.io/_papers/footnotes.md

 `<a epub:type="noteref" class="_idFootnoteLink`

 If you do this then the pop-up will work BUT you will also see that the notes are still listed at the end of the chapter. **Personally I actually prefer this**, because we can get a second chance to read through the notes.
-If you prefer **not** to see this list of notes, then you will need to wrap each note in the `<aside>` tag, and we can do this by search and replace but this time using GREP.
+If you prefer **not** to see this list of notes, then you will need to wrap each note in the `<aside>` tag, and we can do this by search and replace but this time using **GREP**.

 Find this: